 Near Wyalusing in Bradford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 39.229′ N, 76° 14.375′ W. Marker is near Wyalusing, Pennsylvania, in Bradford County.
-Marker is at the intersection of Grand Army of the Republic Hwy (US 6) and Moravian Road on Grand Army of the Republic Hwy (US 6).
+41° 39.229′ N, 76° 14.353′ W. Marker is near Wyalusing, Pennsylvania, in Bradford County.
+Marker is at the intersection of Grand Army of the Republic Hwy (U.S. 6) and Moravian Road, on the right when traveling east on Grand Army of the Republic Hwy.
 Touch for map.
 Marker is in this post office area: Wyalusing PA 18853, United States of America.
+Touch for directions.

 Also see . . .
 The Clinton-Sullivan Campaign of 1779.
 (Submitted on November 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Categories. • Native Americans • War, US Revolutionary • Wars, US Indian •

 Credits.
 This page was last revised on November 5, 2017.
 This page originally submitted on November 13, 2015, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 330 times since then and 30 times this year.
 Photos: 1. submitted on November 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
 2, 3. submitted on November 13, 2015, by Don Morfe of Baltimore, Maryland.
 4. submitted on November 5, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.